Pabz-10/Deep-Learning-Model-for-Ovarian-Cancer-Classification/README.md

 ## You will be prompted to enter your Kaggle Username and Key, which is required to download the dataset
 ## Key can be found in the settings tab of Kaggle (look under API and generate a new token, this token is your password)
 ```
-Data can be found at ...
+Data can be found at .../data/train/ if using CUDA or
+./extracted-images/train/ if using Colab
 Output will be saved in output/models

 <a name="guide"></a>